Esterni arancioni con un tetto a sbalzo - Foto e idee

 Idee per una terrazza minimal sul tetto con un tetto a sbalzo

-GILMAN GUIDELLI
+GILMAN GUIDELLIGILMAN GUIDELLI

 Porch; Photo Credit Peter Vanderwarker